 From the mountain territories, a guide for all

 Summer brings with it new discoveries, and the mountains are a privileged place to set out, explore and discover new environments and landscapes, with a view “from above.”
 Mountains are also, by nature, a place of hinge and bridge between different valleys, languages and cultures.
-This is why mountain areas have always been a privileged laboratory within the framework of European projects – which in turn represent a great development opportunity for all territories of Europe.
+This is why mountain areas have always been a privileged laboratory within the framework of European projects – which in turn represent a great development opportunity for all local organisations in Europe.

-“Making territories and communities, with municipalities and mountain unions, true protagonists of community planning. […] The project work, the commitment of the territories, the action of even small municipalities working together are keys to help Europe be more cohesive, less cold and more linked to the territories, to the communities.”
+“Making local organisations and communities, with municipalities and mountain unions, true protagonists of community planning. […] The project work, the commitment of local organisations, the action of even small municipalities working together are keys to helping Europe to be more cohesive, less cold and more linked to the territories, to the communities.

-It is with this spirit thatUNCEM, the Unione Nazionale Comuni Comunità Enti Montani (National Union of Municipalities, Communities and Mountain Entities), recently published an interesting guide dedicated to European projects.
-A spirit that the Guide to Europlanning makes its own and shares, based on service to citizens and territories, with a European vision.
-UNCEM’s Guide proposes many interesting insights for those involved in European projects, both in terms of methods and tools for Europlanning and analysis of specific opportunities.
+It is with this spirit thatUNCEM, the National Union of Municipalities, Communities and Mountain Entities, has recently published an interesting guide dedicated to European projects.
+A spirit that the Guide to EU Projects and Funding makes its own and shares, based on service to citizens and local organisations, with a European vision.
+UNCEM’s Guide proposes many interesting insights for those involved in EU projects and funding, both in terms of methods and tools for Europlanning and analysis of specific opportunities.
 The proposed insights have many points in common with what is proposed in our Guide: let’s discover them together.

 From context to design: methods and tools